bebehei/rsnapshot/CONTRIBUTING.md

 Create a new branch, prefix it with `issue/` and - if available - the github issue number. (e.g. `issue/35-umount-lvm`).

 Add your commits to the branch.
 They should be logically ordered and clean.
 Rebase them, if neccessary.
-Make sure that `make tests` passes.
-After finishing, open a pull-request and the code is taken for review.

-After a project-member verified your changes they can get merged in.
-The project-member should go on now, merge the branch also in the current release-branches and release new bugfix-versions.
+Make sure that `make test` passes.
+Finished?
+Open a pull-request!
+The code will get reviewed.
+If the review passes, a project-member will merge it onto `master` and the release-branches and release new bugfix-versions.

 ## Releases and versions
 ### release-branches